 The Independent Review Process takes the place of the Grievance process for the Rank and Tenure process only.
+Appendix A. Rank and Tenure Timeline

-Appendix A. Rank and Tenure Timeline Action item for (or recipient) Date Activity Description Candidate Chair Dean Provost Chair of CRT CRT President March of each year Provost's Office sends letters to individuals who are eligible to apply for advancement to tenure and/or promotion to the indicated rank. То cc сс A сс Not later than May 15 Candidate sends his/her Confirmation of Intention to Apply for Tenure and/or Promotion in Rank.
-A сс сс То Not later than May 31 Provost's Office confirms receipt of intention to apply for advancement to tenure and/or promotion to the indicated rank. То cc cc A March - June Candidate works with the Department Chair to generate a list of names of individuals to provide external evaluation (see section on Procedures for External Evaluation Process.)
-A A May - Early July Candidate, in consultation with Department Chair, prepares a representative sample of disseminated scholarly or creative material to be sent to the external evaluators.
-Candidate includes a list of materials sent in the application dossier.
-A A By Early July Chair sends a formal request to the External Reviewers, along with a representative sample of the Candidate's disseminated work, the Candidate's CV, and descriptive information about the University as stated in the Handbook.
-(For details and letter template, see section on Procedures for External Evaluation Process.)
-A May - September Candidate works on preparing the application, consistent with Section VI, Rank and Tenure Application Standards.
-A August Chair should send reminder to external reviewers (if necessary).
-A September - First Monday in October Chair prepares for departmental discussion; confirms voting members with Provost's Office; selects meeting time and Scribe for departmental discussion; sets up process for distributing application material.
-A То One week prior to application deadline External review letters are due.
-One signed external evaluation on letterhead should have been received by the Department Chair by this date.
-A First Monday in October Two original sets of the completed application should be submitted to the Department Chair.
-The Department Chair will be responsible for ensuring that the application is available to department members for timely review.
-A То First Monday in October Chair receives two completed applications from the Candidate, and reviews them to be sure they are complete.
+•• Action item for (or ); CRT ent Date Activity Description i de Chair O R P Provos Chair CRT President year Provost's Office sends letters to individuals who are eligible to apply for advancement to tenure and/or promotion to the indicated rank. То сс сс Α сс Not later than May 15 Candidate sends his/her Confirmation of Intention to Apply for Tenure and/or Promotion in Rank. А сс СС То Not later than May 31 Provost's Office confirms receipt of intention to apply for advancement to tenure and/or promotion to the indicated rank. То СС СС A March - June Candidate works with the Department Chair to generate a list of names of individuals to provide external evaluation (see section on Procedures for External Evaluation Process). Α А May - Early July Candidate, in consultation with Department Chair, prepares a representative sample of disseminated scholarly or creative material to be sent to the external evaluators.
+Candidate includes a list of materials sent in the application dossier. e A А By Early July Chair sends a formal request to the External Reviewers, along with a representative sample of the Candidate's disseminated work, the Candidate's CV, and descriptive information about the University as stated in the Handbook.
+(For details and letter template, see section on Procedures for External Evaluation Process.) Α May - September Candidate works on preparing the application, consistent with Section VI, Rank and Tenure Application Standards. А August Chair should send reminder to external reviewers (if necessary). А September - First Monday in October Chair prepares for departmental discussion; confirms voting members with Provost's Office; selects meeting time and Scribe for departmental discussion; sets up process for distributing application material. А То One week prior to application deadline External review letters are due.
+One signed external evaluation on letterhead should have been received by the Department Chair by this date. А First Monday in October Two original sets of the completed application or an uploaded application in Box should be submitted to the Department Chair.
+The Department Chair will be responsible for ensuring that the application is available to department members for timely review. А То First Tuesday in October Chair receives two completed applications or an uploaded application in Box from the Candidate, and reviews them to be sure they are complete.
 The Chair inserts the external review letters into the applications, and forwards one application to the Dean of the Candidate's College or School.
-A То First Monday in October Department faculty begin reviewing applications.
-A
+A То First Tuesday in October Department faculty begin reviewing applications. А